 Though this profitable economic activity has continued over the last few months, as of recent signs of recession have entered the minds of Canadians nationwide.
 Long term interest rates have decreased, whilst short term interest rates remain higher.
 Soaring real estate prices in major cities have also increased, regardless of legislation aiming to make a cooling effect on heating prices.

 There happens to be a generational shift as well.
 Canadian baby-boomers, individuals who are currently 34-56, are in their prime home owning stage of their life.
 Meaning they have successfully rid themselves of their mortgage debts.
 However, millennials and the rising populations of generation X have entered an age where they are consuming and have entered the labour force.
 38 percent of them however, have no arrangements for themselves in the form of retirement savings.
 This is obviously due to the increased financial obligations of young Canadians, and increased debt.

-Canadian females especially younger females, are continuing to face hardship as well.
+Canadian females especially younger females, are continuing to face hardship with Canadian Debt as well.
 Women are more likely to have augmented debt, because of the lack of income.
 The BDO study has found, that affordability issues among women have increased sharply.
 Cities such as Vancouver and Toronto, hosting large populations of young people boast increased rental prices, and affordability issues, forcing young people to turn to credit as their form of financing their lives.
 The BDO report found that a full-time employed worker in the city of Vancouver would need generate $35.43 per hour to be able to afford a reasonably-priced two-bedroom apartment.
 In order for an individual in Vancouver to afford a one-bedroom apartment, Vancouverite stuck on minimum wage would have to work a ridiculous 84-hour workweek.